furechan/mintalib/docs/index.md

 This package offers a curated list of technical analysis indicators implemented in `Cython` for optimal performance.
 The library is built around `numpy` arrays and integrates with `pandas` DataFrames and Series.

-!!! warning
+> [!NOTE]
-    This project is experimental and the interface is likely to change.
+> This project is experimental and the interface can change.

 ## Interfaces